AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * layerNumber: The layer to evolve.

 * initialNeuronIndex: The starting point where to add or remove new neurons.
 When removing neurons, this will be the first neuron to be removed.
-When adding neurons, the new neurons will be added this specified neuron.
+When adding neurons, the new neurons will be added after this neuron.
 Setting this to nil will cause it to choose the final neuron.

 * size: The number of neurons to add or to remove.
 Positive value indicates the addition of new neurons, while negative values indicates the removal of current neurons.